alberto-it/Module-2-Mini-project-To-Do-list-App/README.md

 - view_tasks() - Prints the tasks list or "no tasks in list" if empty.
 - mark_task_complete() - Adds ✅ to the front of the selected task (with validation).
 Does nothing if task was already marked.
 - delete_task() - If tasks list is not empty, shows tasks and asks users to enter which one to delete (with validations).
-- bye() - Thanks the user and exits program.